mattwg/course-ebaytd/chapter3.md

 ---
-title       : Upload data to TeraData - teradataFastload description : Learn how to push data into Teradata from R attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : Upload data to TeraData - teradataFastload description : In this chapter you will find out how to push data into Teradata from R attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf